KyberNetwork/developer-portal/docs/guide-mainnetenv.md

 title: Mainnet
 ---

-Please note that contracts `KyberReserve`, `ConversionRates`, and `SanityRates` below are using Kyber Network's reserve addresses as an example.
+Please note that `KyberReserve`, `ConversionRates`, `SanityRates`, `OrderbookReserve` and `LiquidityConversionRates` contracts below are example reserve addresses.
 Your reserve will have different addresses for these contracts.

 ### Supported Token Pairs
 https://api.kyber.network/currencies